obaica/papers/README.md

-This repository contains the raw data, result files, and scripts associated with the publications from Gang Tang's research group.
+This repository contains the raw data, result files, and scripts associated with the publications from Tang Materials Modeling Group (https://github.com/TMM-Group and https://tmm-group.github.io).